mutedmouse/HELK4SO/README.md

 # HELK4SO
-STATUS: Currenlty working with authors and individuals on approvals and licensing for general release.
+STATUS: Approvals for general release and use have been granted.
+We are currently finalizing builds and scripts for distribution and implementation.
 Thank you for your patience.

 This repository is for integrating HELK capabilities into Security Onion instances.